Worcester Polytechnic Institute: Mascot

 In the spring of 1891, the class of 1893 stole a goat and used it as a mascot.
-The goat was tended by a student, Gumpei (Gompei) Kuwada, because he was the only one with the initials G.K. in reference to the job of goat keeper.
+The goat was tended by a Japanese-born student, Gumpei (Gompei) Kuwada, because he was the only one with the initials G.K. in reference to the job of goat keeper.

 The mascot of WPI is still a goat and in honor of the first goat keeper the mascot's name is Gompei.

-Student newspaper

-In 2018 Tech News, formerly known as The Towers and Newspeak, was the current name of a student-run newspaper founded in 1909, with an online version and physical copies produced.